raynaluzier/vsphere-go-sdk/docs/tasks.md

 As described previously, these functions are intended to be used with a custom Packer plugin, but can be called independently if desired.

 ## ImportVm
+Takes in the information about the target vCenter environment and placement, and builds the JSON payload for the API call.
+The credential information is used to first authenticate to vCenter via the `VcenterAuth` function and gets the needed token (which is stripped of its surrounding quotes).
+Next, the vSphere ID of the target folder is found using the `GetFolderId` function, and then the vSphere ID of the target resource pool is found using the `GetResPoolId` function.

+If successful, the vCenter information along with the authentication token is passed to the `RegisterVm` function to convert the image file to VMX, register it with vCenter, and then mark it as a VM Template.

 #### Inputs
 | Name        | Description                                                                              | Type     | Required |